 Associate Professor of Physical Education

-year as the men’s head basketball coach at Ottawa University.
+Coach Carrier has the longest tenure as men’s head basketball coach in Ottawa University history.
 He ranks first in career wins at OU with 306.
 Carrier has led the Braves to five trips to the NAIA

 National Tournament (1993, 1995, 2002, 2008 and 2009).
 The Braves were NAIA

 District 10 Champions in ’93 and earned both the regular season and tournament KCAC

 Championships in ’95 and ’02.
 They were again KCAC

 Champions in 2008 and won the KCAC